 - EDUC 100 is not a prerequisite for ENVSC 250, MATH 135, and PSYCH 106 - A student's choice of electives will be shaped by his/her post-graduate plans (that is, whether the student is pursuing early childhood education, elementary education, secondary education, or education policy). - NOTE: we have reserved seats in EDUC 100 (in both sections)for incoming first-year students.
+If necessary, we will open a Spring '22 section for first-year students considering Education Studies.

 Suggested Schedule for the Education Studies Minor:

-1 st Semester (Fall) 2 nd Semester (Spring) Notes First Year Requirement-RELST 225 EDUC 100 or Elective EDUC 100 may also be taken in the sophomore year Sophomore Elective Elective Junior EDUC 543 EDUC 544 Take in consecutive semesters (can also be taken in senior year) Senior 300-level Elective 300-level elective may be taken at any time after completion of EDUC 100
+1 st Semester (Fall) 2 nd Semester (Spring) Notes First Year EDUC 100 or Elective EDUC 100 may also be taken in the sophomore year Sophomore Elective Elective Junior EDUC 543 EDUC 544 Take in consecutive semesters (can also be taken in senior year) Senior 300-level Elective 300-level elective may be taken at any time after completion of EDUC 100